 Here is a close up version with a simplified melody:

-As you learn these songs, don’t worry about the improvisations and embellishments (the fast, fancy stuff).
+As you begin to learn how to play guitar, don’t worry about the improvisations and embellishments (the fast, fancy stuff).
 Start by making sure you understand every chord in the song, then move on to the melody.

 Try learning one of these songs with a friend so you can both practice trading lead and rhythm.

 Want to hear some advanced jazz?
 Check out this video by Snarky Puppy!
 There’s a cool guitar riff at about a minute in: